Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 -----
 .. note::

-    The new :mod:`~qiskit.primitives` have superseded most of the :mod:`~qiskit.opflow` functionality.
+    The new :mod:`~qiskit.primitives`, in combination with the :mod:`~qiskit.quantum_info` module, have superseded functionality of :mod:`~qiskit.opflow`.
 Thus, the latter is being deprecated.

 Index
 -----